Band gap renormalization, carrier mobility, and transport in Mg$_{2}$Si and Ca$_{2}$Si: \textit{Ab initio} scattering

 Motivated by this interesting background, we employ a combination of first-principles calculations and BTE under different RTAs to study the transport properties in Ma$_{2}$Si and Ca$_{2}$Si.
 In Sec.~\ref{sec:methods}, we briefly review the methodology and fundamental theory underlying this work.
 Subsection~\ref{sec:2a} provides an overview of e-p SE and expresses the carrier relaxation time within SERTA and MRTA in this framework.
 The theory behind the calculation of quasiparticle (QP) corrections in electronic structure or EPR due to e-p coupling is discussed in Subsection~\ref{sec:2ba}.
-This subsection also focuses on phonon-limited charge transport, emphasizing carrier mobility and TE properties within electron Boltzmann theory.
-Phonon transport within PPI using the linearized phonon BTE is covered in Subsection~\ref{sec:2c}.
+This subsection also focuses on various phonon-limited charge transport within electron Boltzmann theory.
+Phonon transport within phonon-phonon interaction (PPI) using the linearized phonon BTE is covered in Subsection~\ref{sec:2c}.
 Subsection~\ref{sec:2d} describes the computational methods employed in our first-principles calculations.
-Further, In Sec.~\ref{sec:result}, we present and discuss our results for Mg$_{2}$Si and Ca$_{2}$Si, focusing on phonon-induced renormalization of the electronic gap and the T-dependent electron mobility with a detailed convergence study at 300 K. This section also examines various transport coefficients, including S(T), $\sigma$(T), $\kappa_{\mathrm{e}}$(T), $\kappa_{\mathrm{ph}}$(T) and then $z$T. Finally, Sec.~\ref{sec:concl} concludes the paper.
+Further, In Sec.~\ref{sec:result}, we present and discuss our results for Mg$_{2}$Si and Ca$_{2}$Si, focusing on phonon-induced renormalization of the electronic gap and the T-dependent electron mobility with a detailed convergence study at 300 K. This section also examines all TE transport coefficients, and then $z$T is discussed in various modeling conditions.
+Finally, Sec.~\ref{sec:concl} concludes the paper.